Registering on the site will allow you to solve Sudoku on different devices and save your progress. Register | Log in

 Results

-So, after completing square #3, there is still a puzzle left to complete.
+Once you've finished square #3, there's still one puzzle left to complete.

-Let's see what to do in square #8, where we should have placed 2 and 6.
-Now we can already see where to put the 2.
-We have a 2 in square #2 (left column).
-In order to avoid crossings, 2 should be placed in the right column of square #8.
-Accordingly, in the empty cell of square #8 we should write 6.
-It will look like 1-8-7-6-6-4-2-9-9-5-3.
+OK, so let's take a look at square #8, where we should have placed 2 and 6.
+At this point, it's clear where we should put the 2.
+We already have one in square #2 (left column).
+To avoid any crossings, we need to put 2 in the right column of square #8.
+So, in the empty cell of square #8, we should write 6.
+It'll look like this: 1-8-7-6-6-4-2-9-9-5-3.

-The solution of Sudoku is so close!
-It remains only to fill in two cells located in square #2.
-Here we don't need any more dangling fruit or serious attempts to rotate the twists.
-We need to insert the values 8 and 6 (based on what we see in the corresponding columns).
+We're almost there with the Sudoku solution!
+We just need to fill in two cells in square #2.
+We don't need to worry about any more dangling fruit or serious attempts to rotate the twists.
+We just need to insert the values 8 and 6 (based on what we can see in the corresponding columns).

 Sudoku

-You managed to solve sudoku quickly!
-The puzzle is complete, and now you can move on to other fields.
+You solved the Sudoku puzzle pretty quickly!
+The puzzle is complete, so you can move on to other things now.

 Sudoku

-In the course of solving logic problems, you can often get stumped.
-That is, you can't tell which digit fits the square/column/cell better.
-In this case, you should use special online tools like "Solution Hints" or "Checks".
-Such techniques will be useful for both beginners and experts in solving puzzles.
+When you're trying to solve logic problems, it's not uncommon to get stuck.
+That is, you can't see which digit fits the square/column/cell better.
+In this case, it's a good idea to use special online tools like "Solution Hints" or "Checks".
+These techniques are useful for both beginners and experts in puzzle-solving.